ebotbesong/PCB-Business-card-/README.md

 # Business card
-This is a business card that has been designed on a PCB both.
-The idea comes from other opensource design already available.
-I got the card from China using JLPCB.
-I added a through hole so that the cards can be used as keyholders.
-I used one those as my own personal key holder.
+This is my business card project.
+The card is designed on a PCB board.
+The idea is not completely new and was done in a bit to understand the PCB manufacturing supply chain.
+I got the card manufactured in China using JLPCB and shipped back to me at Tokyo.

+A Through hole was added so that the cards can served as a keyholder.
+I use one myself as a personal keyholder.
+All designed files are made available for anyone interested in the project to use, replicate and modify.
 ## Top view
 <img src='Docs/pcb layout.PNG' width='600'>